The 6 Best Rooftop Bars in Krakow

 Okay, so if Sky Bar isn’t the best kept secret in Krakow, then Metrum certainly is.
 Located at the very end of Tomasza, a few minutes walk from Krakow’s main square lies popular restobar Metrum, offering tasty food and breathtaking views of the city.
 To access the rooftop, first you have to find it, as Metrum is situated on the rooftop of The Krakow Music Academy.
 Enter the building and walk straight into the foyer.
 A staircase on your left, leads you to the lift doors, ride the lift to the top and voila, one of the best views of Krakow you can get.
 Like with Sky

 Bar, there are actually two terraces, one left and one right as you exit the lift, and both offer spectacular views.
 Also the prices here for food and coffee and cakes, really aren’t too bad at all considering the view, as this is technically a student cafe for the students of the Music academy.
 So I know what you’re thinking; it’s great, it’s cheap, it’s quick service, so what’s the catch?
 Well the only downside to Metrum, is that they don’t serve any alcohol.
 Remember this is a student cafe.
 However if you are looking for somewhere to enjoy a coffee and a chat with a view of Krakow’s church towers all the way to Wawel Castle, then you will not be disappointed.
 Open 7 days a week, 9am- until 8pm weekdays and until 6pm Sat/ Sun and even serving breakfast, Metrum takes some beating for rooftop views in Krakow.
+If you are looking for some more cool bars and a great night out, check out Krakow Crawl.

 Address: Świętego Tomasza 40